mousepawmedia/devdocs/network/source/guides/staff.rst

     to send it on your regular day **every single week**!
 If it is not received on time, your hours for the week might not be counted.

-.. _gstaff_network_ehour:
+.. _gstaff_network_kimai:

-eHour
+Kimai
 -----------------------------------

-eHour is where we track time.
+Kimai is where we track time.
 You are responsible for reporting your time **every day**.
-Each day's time sheets are locked the next morning at 10am.
+Each day's time sheets are locked automatically the next morning at 10 am.

 ..
-WARNING:: If you forget to log your time, you will not be reminded.
+WARNING:: If you forget to log your time, you will NOT be reminded.
-    Contact your supervisor if you missed the deadline.
+    Contact ``eco@mousepawmedia.net`` if you forget, and report your time that way.

-To log your time, go to eHour.
+To log your time, go to ``https://time.mousepawmedia.net``.
 Login using your company username and password.

-You will be on the :guilabel:`Your Hours` section by default, with the current week highlighted.
+You will be on the :guilabel:`My times` section by default.

-Enter your time (in hours) on the appropriate box for each day.
-You must also include notes on each day (by clicking the pencil), listing the Phabricator objects you worked on (Tasks, Revisions, wiki pages, etc.)
+**We recommend creating separate entries for each major task you work on.**
+This will make it easier for you to see how you use your time.

+To add time, click the large Play button in the upper-right corner of the page.
+Fill out the following fields:

+* :guilabel:`From`: select the start date and time for your entry.
+  You may estimate the start the time if you can't remember it.

+  * :guilabel:`Duration`: Enter the duration in ``H:MM`` format.

+* :guilabel:`Project`: Select ``Internal``.

+* :guilabel:`Activity`: Select the project you were working on.

+  * Most MousePaw Media projects have an entry here.
+If you don't see the one you need, use ``General`` and contact your supervisor.

+  * Use ``Research`` for general-purpose research and training.

+  * Use ``General`` for meetings, internship assignments, and anything not covered by another category.

+  * Use ``DevOps/IT`` for repository master, build system, and server work.

+  * Use ``Operations`` for management, administrative, and standards board tasks.

+  * Use ``Hiring`` for hiring-related tasks.

+* :guilabel:`Description`: You **must** include appropriate Phabricator object codes, including Maniphest Tasks, Differential Revisions, Calendar Events, Ponder Questions, wiki pages, and the like.

 ..
 WARNING:: These notes are not a replacement for your check-in email.

-Finally, click :guilabel:`Store` in the lower-right corner to store the hours.
+Finally, click :guilabel:`Save` in the lower-left corner to store the hours.

+While you're here, take a look at the :guilabel:`Dashboard`, :guilabel:`Calendar` and :guilabel:`Reporting` tabs.
+These give you detailed breakdowns of your hours, including what you worked on and when you worked.

-Regular eHour Tasks
+Regular Kimai Tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Log your hours *every day you work*.